What Is Segregated Witness (SegWit)?

 You can send BTC to a SegWit address from both legacy and SegWit addresses.
 The Bitcoin network supports transactions between different types of addresses to maintain compatibility and ensure users can send and receive Bitcoin regardless of the address format they use.

-Should I Choose SegWit or Native Segwit?
+Should I Choose SegWit or Native SegWit?

 Choosing between SegWit and native SegWit (Bech32) depends on your needs: